 Melvin Research Group

 The Melvin Research Group aims to develop new tools and technologies to quantify and characterize complex biological systems.
 We take an interdisciplinary approach combining elements chemical and biomedical engineering with chemical biology, biochemistry, biophysics, cell biology, and cancer biology.
+Click here for a virtual tour of lab.

 Open positions for graduate students and undergraduate students are currently available.
 Please contact Prof. Melvin if interested in joining the research group.